crystalyst/crystalystold.github.io/content/posts/InternSU2020_Week1.md

 The work environment here at **Koodon Inc.**, located in the middle of Gangnam District in Seoul, was way better than I thought!
 Even though it is a small startup having 6-10 employees in total, my fellow interns and I received our seats and tools we need, such as monitors.

-I was very surprised since the company wants us, four software engineer interns, to build an entire website and mobile app that would replace its current website.
+I was very surprised since the company wants us, four software engineer student interns, to build an entire website and mobile app that would replace its current website.
 AND **THERE IS NO PROGRAMMER in this team at the moment!**

 This week, I have had several meetings, on daily basis, with entire staffs and fellow interns to talk about product design and to set up the timeline for this project.